Deer Flat National Wildlife Refuge

 Idaho

-2 logs | 70 contributions
+2 chronologs | 92 contributions

 About Deer Flat National Wildlife Refuge

 Deer Flat National Wildlife Refuge has two units, Lake Lowell and the Snake River Islands, that provide important breeding and migratory habitat for birds and mammals, as well as other wildlife.
 The Refuge is a significant resting and wintering area for birds migrating along the Pacific Flyway, including spectacular concentrations of mallards and Canada geese.
 Because of its value to birds, Deer Flat National Wildlife Refuge has been declared a Globally Important Bird Area by the American Bird Conservancy.
-The refuge, established in 1909, is one of the oldest refuges in the National Wildlife Refuge System.
-The Friends of Deer Flat Wildlife Refuge was incorporated as a 501(c)3 nonprofit organization in 2006 to promote, protect, and provide resources to preserve and enhance Deer Flat National Wildlife Refuge for the enjoyment of present and future generations.
-The Friends support Deer Flat National Wildlife Refuge and its programs, advocating for the lands under Refuge management and for educational and restoration programs.
-The Friends envision the Refuge as a destination for visitors from around the Treasure Valley as well as from across the country and the world.
+Established in 1909, the refuge is one of the oldest refuges in the National Wildlife Refuge System.

 For nature-lovers